wilkelab/eGFP_deletion_prediction/README.txt

 Contents:

 data/

     This directory contains all features for each deletion analyzed in the paper.
     Contents:

     egfp_functional_data.csv - Contains all functional data for the mutants egfp_relax_model_scores.csv - Contains all of the energy scores for all protein mutant models egfp_structural_data.csv - Contains all of the structure (WCN, RSA, SS) information for all mutants

+machine_learning/
+    This directory contains the scripts that were used for the log regression and SVM part of the analysis.

 plotting_scripts/

     This directory contains a script (pca_plots.R) to plot the PCA of the data

 r_scripts/

     relax_regression_analysis.R - This a script that runs the logistic regression analysis analysis

 rsa/

     Contains scripts (mac_calc_rsa.py, mac_calc_sa.py) that calculate the Solvent Accessibility (SA) and Relative Solvent Accessibility (RSA) for the pdb 4EUL.
 It also contains the raw calculated RSA and SA values.

 scripts/

     This directory contains python scripts used in the analysis renumber_pdb.py - A script that renumbers pdb files summarize_scores.py - A script that calculates the mean score for each of the designed models